singhsatyaprakash/DBMS-PBL/backend/README.md

 - For bulk uploads, ensure your file matches the required schema.
 - Announcement uploads support optional file attachments (PDF, images, etc.) stored on Cloudinary.

+- Semester values must be valid for the course (check `total_semesters` in `Courses`).
+- `subject_ids` must exist in the `Subjects` table and belong to the same course.

 ---

-For further details, refer to the
+For further details, refer to the email:singhsatyaprakash70675@gmail.com